 2004.
 "The Invention of Authentic Inuit Art."
 In Beyond Art/Artifact/Tourist Art: Social Agency and the Cultural Value(s) of the Aestheticized Object.
 Nelson Graburn and Aaron Glass eds.
 Special issue of Material Culture, 9(2):141-59.

 2002.
 "The Ethnographic Tourist."
 Pp. 19-39 in The Tourist as a Metaphor of the Social World.
 Graham Dann ed.
 Wallingford: CAB International.

 2000.
 "Learning to Consume: What is Heritage and When is it Traditional?"
 Pp. 68-89 in Consuming Tradition, Manufacturing Heritage.
 Nezar AlSayyad (ed).
 Routledge.

 1999.
 "Saranip and Tenki: The Basketry of the Ainu, in relation to the baskets of Siberia and Alaska."
 Pp. 301-8 in Ainu: Spirit of a Northern People.
-W. Fitzhugh and C. Dubreuil, eds.
-Washington DC: Smithsonian (with Molly Lee).
+William Fitzhugh and Chisato.
+Dubreuil, eds.
+Washington DC: Smithsonian (co-authored with Molly Lee).